Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 1 Corinthians 12:11

-- Degree of Social rejection/isolation (Who lacks services locally?)
+• Degree of Social rejection/isolation (Who lacks services locally?)

-- Intensity of Encounters
+• Intensity of Encounters

-- Family background (limited or high degree of support navigating the office/gifts)
+• Family background (limited or high degree of support navigating the office/gifts)

-- Other risk factors that add stress (like past/current history of ACES)
+• Other risk factors that add stress (like past/current history of ACES)

-Given that all Prophetic Youth leaders (not volunteers) will have passed out of their teenage years to meet universal guidelines for Child Safeguarding / Child Protection, leaders need to be acknowledge the age barrier between themselves and those they lead.
+Given that all Prophetic Youth leaders (not volunteers) will have passed out of their teenage years to meet universal guidelines for Child Safeguarding / Child Protection, leaders need to acknowledge the age barrier between themselves and those they lead.
 Leaders need to be regularly asking teens, “What do you need of us as leaders?”

 If teens feel supported and equipped to grow into the office of a Prophet, they will desire to take on leadership.
 That leadership could look like:

-- Volunteering to coach other, less skilled teens in the office of a Prophet
+• Volunteering to coach other, less skilled teens in the office of a Prophet

-- Increased local prophetic evangelism
+• Increased local prophetic evangelism

 Over time, who can say what increased youth leadership could lead to?

 Within the Western pre-COVID Prophetic Movement, prophetic training for young kids (0-12) tended to mimic some of the same imbalances as training in the gift of prophesy for adults.
 While it is true that individuals should “earnestly desire love and eagerly desire spiritual gifts, especially the gift of prophesy”, too many adults have eagerly desired to prophesy for influence, power, money, or prestige.
 Sadly, the heart is deceptive, and we are not always aware of what motivates us until it is exposed painfully in public.
-Jesus help.

-When prophesy hasn’t been exploited for personal gain, some leaders have focused on the joy of practicing the spiritual gifts without the expectation that the gifts be stewarded for the Kingdom of God.
+When prophecy hasn’t been exploited for personal gain, some leaders have focused on the joy of practicing spiritual gifts without the expectation that the gifts be stewarded for the Kingdom of God.
 By focusing on the delight of flowing in the River of Living Water (close Partnership with Holy Spirit), they have forgotten that humans were not created to linger in the shallow end of the Ezekiel 47 waters.
 Passing into maturity means allowing revelatory currents to pass over your head (as in, no longer being able to drive/control the experience).
-In those moments, we learn to most trust Jesus and let God be the one who drives our destinies.
+In those moments, we learn to most greatly trust Jesus and let God be the one who drives our destinies.
 Not for the faint of heart, but absolutely part and parcel of growing into maturity.
 Ultimately, focusing on the shallow waters of the gift of prophesy keeps individuals with a call to the office of a Prophet from fulfilling their callings.
 You had better believe that leaders who actively encourage bad stewardship will be accountable to God for their motives and carelessness.
 We should be more excited to come into increasing partnership with Jesus than to flit around in the gifts (hyper-grace).

 “However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven.”